davidbroska/Computational-Political-Science/README.md

 ### Credits

-I am indebted to Prof. Kenneth Benoit, Dr. Pablo Barbará, and Dr. Blake Miller who developed an introductory course for quantitative text analysis at the London School of Economics.
-I also thank Dr. David Zimmerman for preparing an excellent introduction to programming in R. I have adapted a large proportion of these materials for the Computational Political Science course.
+I am indebted to Kenneth Benoit, Pablo Barbará, Fredrick Geiecke, and Blake Miller who developed an introductory course for quantitative text analysis at the London School of Economics.
+I also thank David Zimmerman for preparing an excellent introduction to programming in R. I have adapted a large proportion of these materials for the Computational Political Science course.

 ------------------------------------------------------------------------